LoganJastremski/LoganJastremski.com/_posts/2017-01-08-Machine-Learning-Research.markdown

 ---

 ## Summary:
 Each semester Indiana University's School of Informatics, Computing, and Engineering sponsors research experience program for undergraduate majors, only a handful of students who apply for this opportunity are selected per semester.
 I was selected on my exemplary application to work one on one with a faculty mentor on Natural Language Processing using Machine Learning of the Bayesian Network Models.
-This opportunity gave be me valuable hands-on research experience with some of the leading experts in the field.
+This opportunity gave be me valuable, hands-on research experience with some of the leading experts in the field.

 ![Markdowm Image][1]